Title: Righteous Mind: Why People Are Divided by Politics and Reason

 But if there is affection, admiration, or a desire to please the other person, then the elephant leans toward that person and the rider tries to find the truth in the other person’s arguments.
 The elephant may not often change its direction in response to objections from its own rider, but it is easily steered by the mere presence of friendly elephants (that’s the social persuasion link in the social intuitionist model) or by good arguments given to it by the riders of those friendly elephants (that’s the reasoned persuasion link).

-There are even times when we change our minds on our own, with no help from other people.
+There are even times when we change our minds on our own, with no help from other people. it is possible for people simply to reason their way to a moral conclusion that contradicts their initial intuitive judgment, although I believe this process is rare.

 In other words, under normal circumstances the rider takes its cue from the elephant, just as a lawyer takes instructions from a client.